iWAM Psychometric Profile & Coaching Package

 Discover what motivates you and how to use this knowledge to develop yourself and your career.
-This package includes a full iWAM profiling report together with a 1:1 coaching session (in person or via Skype) to assist you to interpret the results and develop an action plan.
+This package includes a full iWAM profiling report together with a 1:1 coaching session (via Zoom) to assist you to interpret the results and develop an action plan.

 - Understand what motivates you